 § 3-7-10 BID DISQUALIFICATION.
-ADMINISTRATIVE PROCEDURES.

 - (A) Grounds.
-The city manager or his or her designee may disqualify any bidder from consideration of award of bid for materials, supplies or services for up to 24 months based on the The following factors may be taken into consideration in making this determination: - (1) As to bidders and their principle employees, conviction of any person or any subsidiary of affiliate of any person for commission of a criminal offense arising out of or obtaining or attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract: - (2) As to bidders and their principal employees, conviction of any person or any subsidiary of affiliate of any person under any federal or state statute for murder, rape, robbery, assault, theft, embezzlement, fraudulent schemes and artifices and practices, bid rigging, perjury, forgery, gambling, bribery, falsification or destruction of records, recovering receiving stolen property, terrorist acts, or any other offenses indicating lack of business integrity, credibility, or honesty which affects the responsible criteria to qualify as a city contractor; - (3) As to bidders and their principle employees, a conviction or civil judgment finding relating to a violation of any person or any subsidiary or affiliate of any person under state or antitrust statutes; - (4) Failure to pass any clearance or applicable background investigation in bids involving sensitive materials or tasks involving public safety; - (5) Failure to pay any transaction privilege or use taxes resulting from income received on public contracts; and

-- (6) Violation of contract provisions of a character which are deemed to be so serious as to justify disqualification, such as: - (a) knowingly failing without good cause to perform in accordance with the specifications or within the time limits provided in the contract; and - (b) failure to perform or unsatisfactorily perform in accordance with the terms of contract, except that failure to perform or unsatisfactorily perform caused by acts beyond the contract of the contractor shall not be considered a basis. - (B) The city manager or his or her designee shall send written notice of the proposed disqualification, including the grounds and period of proposed disqualification to the disqualified party by first class U.S. certified mail from to the address on the bid.
-The party shall have a right to a hearing before the city manager or his or her designee if an appeal is filed within five (5) city working business days after the notice is sent.
-The city manager or his or her designee shall provide notice of the hearing date and time to the disqualified party within five (5) city working business days. after hearing of a hearing request.
+The city manager or his or her designee may disqualify any bidder from consideration of award of bid for materials, supplies or services for up to 24 months based on the following factors: - (1) As to bidders and their principle employees, conviction of a criminal offense arising out of or obtaining or attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract; - (2) As to bidders and their principal employees, conviction of any federal or state statute for murder, rape, robbery, assault, theft, embezzlement, fraudulent schemes and artifices and practices, bid rigging, perjury, forgery, gambling, bribery, falsification or destruction of records, receiving stolen property, terrorist acts, or any other offenses indicating lack of business integrity, credibility, or honesty which affects the responsible criteria to qualify as a city contractor; - (3) As to bidders and their principle employees, a conviction or civil judgment relating to a violation of state or antitrust statutes; - (4) Failure to pass any clearance or applicable background investigation in bids involving sensitive materials or tasks involving public safety; - (5) Failure to pay any transaction privilege or use taxes resulting from income received on public contracts; and - (6) Violation of contract provisions of a character which are deemed to be so serious as to justify disqualification, such as: - (a) knowingly failing without good cause to perform in accordance with the specifications or within the time limits provided in the contract; and - (b) failure to perform or unsatisfactorily perform in accordance with the terms of contract, except that failure to perform or unsatisfactorily perform caused by acts beyond the contract of the contractor shall not be considered a basis. - (B) The city manager or his or her designee shall send written notice of the proposed disqualification, including the grounds and period of proposed disqualification to the disqualified party by first class U.S. certified mail to the address on the bid.
+The party shall have a right to a hearing before the city manager or his or her designee if an appeal is filed within five (5) city working days after the notice is sent.
+The city manager or his or her designee shall provide notice of the hearing date and time to the disqualified party within five (5) city working days.
 The party shall have the opportunity to present evidence rebutting the reasons for disqualification.
-The city manager or his or her designee shall decide the matter within five (5) city working business days of the hearing and shall notify the disqualified party within an additional five (5) city working business day period.
-The decision shall be final, subject only to judicial appeal pursuant to applicable law A.R.S.
-Title 12. - (A) The City Manager or his or her designee may promulgate administrative rules and regulations which more specifically delineates the responsibilities of procurement procedures pursuant to this article. - (B) The code adopted herein by reference, is for any reason held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portion thereof.
+The city manager or his or her designee shall decide the matter within five (5) city working days of the hearing and shall notify the disqualified party within an additional five (5) city working day period.
+The decision shall be final, subject only to judicial appeal pursuant to applicable law.